-These certificates can be demanded by the buyer, with the latter being even mandatory in many countries.
+The Phyto-sanitary certificate and the fumigation certificate can be demanded by the buyer, with the latter being even mandatory in many countries.
 These quality and goodness tests may be named differently depending on product and country but are essentially documentation proving adherence to international quality standards and norms.
 Exporters must ensure they keep them ready before packaging.

 This is required for the safety coverage of the goods dispatched overseas.

 With documents like a Certificate of Origin, Commercial Invoice, Export Order, Letter of credit, Certificate of Inspection and Marine Insurance Policy in place, the cargo can enter the port and onto the dock.
 Once the shipment is loaded into the carrier, the Mate’s Receipt is issued, confirming the same.